okavvada/LCA_model_LBL_old/README.md

 - input-output data in physical units (`io_table_physicalunits_water.csv`)
 - Water consumption impacts (`impact_vectors_water/water_consumption.csv`)
 - Water withdrawal impacts (`impact_vectors_water/water_withdrawal.csv`)

+####SuperPro
+The tool is compatible with outputs from the Intelligen Inc, SuperPro Designer tool.
+To use the output of the SuperPro tool to set your parameter values please follow the instructions to generate the compatible file before running the `Use SuperPro Values` command.
+If the compatibility file is not generated an error will appear on the screen.

+Steps:
+- Copy a SuperPro output file in the form of `.xls` into the `input_data` folder.
+- Open your command promp and navigate inside the repository
+- Run `python RUN_SuperPro.py 'input_data/your_SuperPro_filename.xls' 'corn_stover' 'waterwash'`
+This will generate a compatibility file for a SuperPro run with `corn stover` as the feedstock and `waterwash` the pre proceesing step.
+If you are running for a different feedstock, pre processing method or fuel please substitute appropriately.
+The valid options are:
+feedstock: `corn_stover`, `sorgum`
+pre processing method: `waterwash`, `iHG-Current`, `iHG-Projected`

 ## Modeling Parameters